ngermeau/c-minimalist-survival-guide/readme.md

 ops;                                      //decay to pointer int* = &ops[0] ops[i];                                   //decay and subscript = *(ops + i elements)

-//Exceptions (&, sizeof, string literal)
+//Decay exceptions (&, sizeof, string literal)
 &(ops);                                   //address of the array, not the one of the pointer sizeof(ops);                              //sizeof of the array, not the one of the pointer char[] name = "peter";                    //contains address of the array, not the pointer